 - 1 ½ to 2 cups chopped toasted nuts such as walnut or pecan

 - In a heavy-bottomed saucepan, bring the sugar, salt, butter and evaporated milk to a boil.
 Boil for about 6 minutes, stirring occasionally.
-Keep it just at a boil so the mixture doesn't scorch on the bottom.
+Keep it just at a boil so the mixture doesn't scorch on the bottom or flow over on the stove top.

 - In a large deep bowl, combine the chocolate, marshmallow fluff, and vanilla extract.
 Once the milk/sugar mixture has boiled, pour over the chocolate/mixture and stir or beat until the chocolate is all melted and the marshmallow fluff is completely incorporated (you see no white).
 Stir in the chopped nuts.

-- Spray or coat a 15 x 10 cookie sheet with cooking spray; pour the fudge in and smooth until evenly distributed.
+- Spray or coat a 15 x 10 cookie sheet with cooking spray; or line with foil, parchment, or waxed paper.
+Pour the fudge in and smooth until evenly distributed.
 Allow to harden at room temperature.
 Cut into squares.
+Makes about 3 pounds of fudge or 48 1-inch squares.